mdn/content/files/en-us/web/api/service_worker_api/index.md

 ### Using static routing to control how resources are fetched

-Service workers can incur a performance cost — when a page is loaded for the first time in a while, the browser has to wait for the service worker to start up and run to know what content to load.
-This cost can be significant, for example, if you are attempting to improve performance via service worker caching strategies.
+Service workers can incur an unnecessary performance cost — when a page is loaded for the first time in a while, the browser has to wait for the service worker to start up and run to know what content to load and whether it should come from a cache or the network.

-In such a case, it would be preferable to bypass the service worker altogether and fetch resources straight from a browser {{domxref("Cache")}}.
+If you already know ahead of time where certain content should be fetched from, you can bypass the service worker altogether and fetch resources immediately.
 The {{domxref("InstallEvent.addRoutes()")}} method can be used to implement this use case and more.

 ## Other use case ideas